-- PVC disposable gloves must be worn by staff at all times during sample collection and manipulation.
-Before sampling, staff must clean their hands thoroughly with fresh water.
-Grease, oils, soap, fertilisers, sunscreen, hand creams and smoking can all contribute to contamination. - The sampling container and other sampling paraphernalia must be well rinsed before sampling. - The filling instructions (contained in the following sections) must be adhered to when filling containers. - On each sampling run, the date, time and unique sample identification must be recorded on the field datasheet.
-Each sampling kit for each site contains sets of sampling bottles and vials labelled with a unique alpha-numeric ID code (the convention is for a three letter-three number code (eg. WQQ001). - Any significant change of sampling conditions (i.e. weather and other factors which may influence the ability to collect samples) must be noted in the comments section of the record sheet. - If possible, a few photographs at each sampling site should be taken.
+- PVC disposable gloves are worn by staff at all times during sample collection and manipulation.
+Before sampling, staff clean their hands thoroughly with fresh water.
+Grease, oils, soap, fertilisers, sunscreen, hand creams and smoking can all contribute to contamination. - The sampling container and other sampling paraphernalia is well-rinsed with site water before sampling. - The filling instructions and storage requirements (described in the following sections) are adhered to when conducting chemistry sampling. - On each sampling run, the date, time and unique sample identification are recorded on the field datasheet.
+Each sampling kit for each site contains sets of sampling bottles and vials labelled with a unique alpha-numeric station name (the convention is for a three letter-three number code (e.g., WQQ001). - Any significant change of sampling conditions (i.e. weather and other factors which may influence the ability to collect samples) is noted in the comments section of the record sheet.

 Vertical profiles of the water column are conducted using a Conductivity Temperature Depth (CTD) profiler.
-AIMS uses several Sea-Bird Electronics CTD profilers (SBE 19plus), which are fitted with additional sensors including fluorometers, transmissometers and Photosynthetically Active Radiation (PAR) sensors.
-Annual calibrations of the profiler instrumentation are carried out in Sea-Bird Electronics laboratories in the USA.
+AIMS uses several Sea-Bird Scientific CTD profilers (SBE 19plus), which are fitted with additional sensors including fluorometers, transmissometers and Photosynthetically Active Radiation (PAR) sensors.
+Annual calibrations of the profiler instrumentation are carried out in Sea-Bird Scientific laboratories in the USA.
 These calibration values are included within the SBE configuration files.
 Pre-trip CTD checks are carried out at AIMS.
 These include checking the physical status of the sensors and cables and battery status.

 Prior to deployment of the CTD profiler on board the boat, the CTD is secured to the hydrographic wire or line.
 Tygon tubing is removed from the CTD to allow flush water to drain from the conductivity-temperature cell and any protective caps are removed from the other sensors.
 To activate logging, the magnetic switch is moved to the "on" position and the CTD cage is lowered into the water sitting ~2 m below the surface.
-A three minute soak of the CTD begins, to allow sensors to equilibrate and air bubbles to be flushed by the pump.
+A three-minute soak of the CTD begins, to allow sensors to equilibrate and air bubbles to be flushed by the pump.

-The CTD is then raised to \sim 0.2 below the surface and the profile is commenced at a rate of 0.5 - 1 m s-1.
-The CTD is sent to near-bottom, ensuring it does not touch the seafloor, and retrieved to the surface where the switch is turned off.
-See Appendix A1 for further details on

-CTD cast procedures and details of data post-processing and storage.
+The CTD is then raised to ~0.2 below the surface and the profile is commenced at a rate of $0.5 - 1 \text{ m s}^{-1}$.
+The CTD is sent to near bottom, ensuring it does not touch the seafloor, and retrieved to the surface where the switch is turned off.
+See Appendix A1 for further details on CTD cast procedures and details of data post-processing and storage.
 In all cases, the CTD must be deployed on the sunny side of the boat to avoid interference with light data from the boat shadow.
-The CTD must be held at the surface for three minutes before performing the downcast to allow for the stabilisation of the sensors.
 Secchi depth is determined at each station by a person not wearing sunglasses.